timadorus/timadorus.github.io/content/posts/designing-circe.md

 In order to get a better overview which fighting styles to support I have drawn up a list fighters througout the ages and the opponnents they where likely facing.

+### Athenian Hopplite, ca 350 B.C.E.

+Weapons: Long Spear (2.5m - 3.0m), Bronze single edge sword

+Armor: Linothorax, large round shield, bronze greaves, bronze helm.

+Particulars of fighting style: very close packed formation (Phalanx) for mutual support.
+Shield wall neigh impregnable to weapons of area.
+Pushing of army formations a viable combat tactic.
+Individula soldiers have a largely reduced combat effectiveness, but still great reach with spear.
+Groups allow largely passive use of shield, in single combat it needs to be used actively.

+Combat Range: 2.0m

 ### Roman Legionaire, ca. 100 C.E.

 Weapons: Thrusting short sword, heavy javelin

-Armor: Lorica Segmentata, large Shield, single bowl helmet with reinforcements and a nape guard.
+Armor: Lorica Segmentata, large rectengular shield, single bowl helmet with reinforcements and a nape guard.

 Particulars of fighting style: rapid thrusts with Gladius, only passive defense through shield, armor + helmet and next legionaire in the battle line.